Get an annual AARP membership for only $12. Limited time offer.

 • Enhanced supervision: Memory care units are designed to offer continuous supervision, often 24/7, ensuring residents are safe and well-attended.

-• Specialized staffing: The staff-to-resident ratio in memory care units is typically higher than it is in standard care facilities.
+• Specialized staffing: The staff-to-resident ratio in memory care units is typically higher than in standard care facilities.
 Moreover, the staff undergoes specialized training to adeptly handle the unique challenges of residents with memory issues, such as impulsivity and diminished safety awareness.

 • Structured environment: Routine is paramount in memory care facilities.
 Predictable schedules help residents feel more at ease and reduce confusion.